Shonisaurus Facts

 The Shonisaurus was a massive marine reptile.
 They were at home in the deep oceans.
 While venturing closer to the shore at night to feed, they generally stayed immersed in deeper waters during the day.
 They are believed to have traveled up and down the coast of what is now western America, all the way near to South America.

-Also Check Out → Psephoderma Facts
+Also Check Out → Kronosaurus

 Physical Features/Characteristics: